realityforge/planet_quake/docs/games.md

 ## TODO

+  * Use srand() or seeded-random for random looking but synchronized effects.
   * Add radius damage to lighting bolt only in the rain.
   * Add atmospheric effects, smoke and sparks over lava, dust, worldly fog, to old maps.
   * Multiworld camera features